alessandro-baldassarre/cw-template/README.md

-# This template is a clone of: "https://github.com/steak-enjoyers/cw-template"

-## CosmWasm Template
+# CosmWasm Template

-Template for multi-contract [CosmWasm](https://github.com/CosmWasm/cosmwasm) projects
+This template is a clone of: "https://github.com/steak-enjoyers/cw-template" Template for multi-contract [CosmWasm](https://github.com/CosmWasm/cosmwasm) projects

 ## How to Use